How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 • Air Vent Area: >70% RH

 Figure 2.
-Electrode sheet resistance measurements after 24-hour storage at different humidity levels.
+Electrode sheet resistance measurements after 24-hour storage at four different humidity levels.

 Table 1.
 Summary of measured electrode sheet resistance after storage at various humidity levels.